strands-project/strands_documentation/datasets/index.md

 ### People Data Sets:

+[People tracks](https://strands.pdc.kth.se/public/TrackData/readme.html): The data was collected at University of Birmingham library.
+It is composed of human tracks which can be used for human motion analysis.
+Contact: ferdian.jovan@gmail.com

+[Long-term object people presence data set](https://lcas.lincoln.ac.uk/owncloud/shared/datasets/presence.html): Several weeks of person/object presence in three different environments.
+Used for robot search in Krajnik et al.: Where's waldo at time t ? using spatio-temporal models for mobile robot search.
+In ICRA 2014.
+Used for life-long exploration in Santos et al.: Spatio-temporal exploration strategies for long-term autonomy of mobile robots.
+Robotics and Autonomous Systems, 2016.(tkrajnik@lincoln.ac.uk)

 [Long-term robot navigation data set](https://lcas.lincoln.ac.uk/owncloud/shared/datasets/aaf.html): Data from a mobile robot that served as an info-terminal, assistant-therapist and bellboy in a care home in Vienna for more than 120 days, covering over 100km. (tkrajnik@lincoln.ac.uk)

-[Automated benchmarking data sets](https://lcas.lincoln.ac.uk/owncloud/shared/datasets/automated.html): Under Construction (tkrajnik@lincoln.ac.uk)

 ![STRANDS robot](images/index/Toomas_Lobby3.jpg)